Shareholders Agreement: Supplement or an Alternative for Tech Start-Ups?

-Shareholders agreement (“SHA”) is widely used in business transactions that include share transfers by newly established firms.
 Contrary to their popularity, Turkish Law does not stipulate SHAs; they are considered as a private law contracts under Turkish Law.
 Contents of SHAs and articles of association of a company may be similar however there are various key differences that shareholders should need to be aware of to use tailor-made solutions for their needs.

-Why should I need an SHA?
+Why should I need a SHA?

 Most often, rights of the shareholders are prescribed in the articles of association of a joint stock or a limited liability company.
 In addition, shareholders are only liable for the unpaid of amount of their share capital contribution and in accordance with the Turkish Commercial Code numbered 6102 and dated 13.01.2011, no other liability may be imposed upon the shareholders such as contributing more capital except for the very few circumstances.
 That’s why most often shareholders are in need of legal protections that may impose other liabilities as well as offer other rights that are not prescribed in TCC to shareholders.
 Most common liabilities include but not limited to: “Tag-Along”, “Drag-Along” and “Right of First Refusal”.
 Since abovementioned rights generally impose liabilities on some shareholders (and offer rights to other shareholders); they may be stipulated through SHAs.

 Moreover, shareholders have less freedom while drafting the articles of association compared to SHAs.
 There are many limitations regarding the provisions of articles of association.
 Articles of associations in Turkey are registered to the relevant trade registry and promulgated through the Trade Registry Gazette.
-There are also several mandatory provisions that must be included in a articles of association.
+There are also several mandatory provisions that must be included in a article of association.
 SHAs do not have such limitations as a private law contract.
 Freedom of contract rules apply to SHAs.